 - Eligibility: High school seniors, college students, and graduate students

 Are you a good public speaker, or do you just want an excuse to hone your public-speaking skills?
 Then this competition would be a good fit for you.
-Students compete for this award by preparing and performing a three- to five-minute oration on some aspect of the US Constitution.
+Students compete for this award by preparing and performing an eight- to 10-minute oration on some aspect of the US Constitution, as well as giving a three- to five-minute speech on an assigned topic.
 You can view this year's topics here.

 - Eligibility: US high school students under 20 years of age

-- Deadline: Varies by state, as contests are arranged by local American Legion departments.
-Get more information for your state here.
+- Deadline: Varies by state, as contests are arranged by local American Legion departments

 This scholarship is pretty unique—and it's great for students with some untapped artistic talents!
 Students compete for this award by submitting a photo, piece of artwork, or computer graphic to be used on the front of a greeting card.
 The winner will receive $10,000, and the winner's school will also get $1,000.